ColDog/k8pack/readme.md

 The individual nodes are first provisioned using Packer.
 This provides a faster boot experience as the nodes don't need to download big containers or binaries.
 On startup, the `kubesetup` binary is run.
 This downloads various `systemd` units, prepares certificates and fetches metadata.
 The `kubesetup` has a flexible configuration that uses go templates to inject variables at startup.
 Once the `kubelet` systemd unit is started, the node effectively has booted and `kubesetup` shuts down.

 Further docs: [tutorial](docs/design/)

+## TODO

+- Rolling nodes feature: When autoscaling group config is updated, have a way to incrementally roll the nodes.
+- Secure assets: Better security around the secret keys.
+- Etcd over TLS.
+- Shutdown removal.